Martin Donnelly (sportsman): 1930s

 Donnelly's sporting talent emerged quickly and Donnelly became known for his batting and fielding skills, as well as his prowess at Rugby Union.
-While still a student at New Plymouth Boys' High School, Donnelly made 49 for Taranaki against the touring MCC side in January 1936.
+He attended New Plymouth Boys' High School, and quickly made an impact- recording 187 for NPBHS in a club match in 1934 which stood as a school record for 76 years.
+Donnelly made 49 for Taranaki against the touring MCC side in January 1936.
 This led to his first-class debut in January 1936 for Wellington in a Plunket Shield match against Auckland, in which he made 22 and 38.

 Aged only 19, Donnelly was a surprise selection for the 1937 New Zealand tour of England, having played only one first-class match.
 After showing more promise than results in the warm up matches, the selectors showed patience and Donnelly made his Test debut in the 1st Test at Lord's.
 He made a duck and 21, but remained in the team to make 4 and 37*, and 58 and 0 in the following two Tests.
 He achieved greater success against the county sides, finishing second in the batting averages, and earned praise from Wisden, which called him "a star in the making".

 Returning to New Zealand, Donnelly moved to Christchurch in 1938 to attend the University of Canterbury and play for Canterbury.
 While there, he won the Redpath Cup as the best batsman in the Plunket Shield in 1939.
 He also played rugby for Canterbury University, the Canterbury Provincial XV, and for New Zealand Universities.